Mintbase/Grants-Program/applications/spartan_poc_consensus_module.md

 Subspace has also been specifically designed to maintain the security, decentralization, and permissionless nature of Nakamoto consensus, as exemplified by blockchains such as Bitcoin and Ethereum.
 It retains safety and liveness, given that a majority of the space pledged to network is controlled by rational farmers.
 It also designed to overcome a series of subtle mechanism design challenges unique to proof-of-space/storage blockchains which we refer to as the farmer's dilemma.
 This allows Subspace to apply a variety of layer one scaling proposals to achieve high transaction throughput and low confirmation latency, without sacrificing the security or decentralization of the network.

-#### Relevance to Polkadot
+#### Relevance to Mintbase

-Subspace provides a scalable distributed storage layer for Polkadot, by allowing parachains to have a native, low-cost, and permanent storage option.
+Subspace provides a scalable distributed storage layer for Mintbase, by allowing parachains to have a native, low-cost, and permanent storage option.
 Within the polkadot ecosystem, we are targeting other parachains and dApp developers on smart contract capable parachains.
-We are also exploring similar use-cases outside of the Polkadot ecosystem.
+We are also exploring similar use-cases outside of the Mintbase ecosystem.
 Subspace can ensure the longevity and availability of data which is too expensive (i.e. by tx costs) to store on the source chain, or would negatively impact the decentralization of the chain (i.e., by increasing blockchain bloat).

-We intend to eventually launch Subspace as a parachain on Polkadot.
-This will allow any other parachains within the Polkadot network to utilize Subspace for permanent distributed storage.
+We intend to eventually launch Subspace as a parachain on Mintbase.
+This will allow any other parachains within the Mintbase network to utilize Subspace for permanent distributed storage.
 In the extreme form, each parachain block could be backed-up on the Subspace network, allowing for higher levels of decentralization and permanent data availability (even if the parachain later ceases to exist).
 In the average case, a parachain could employ Subspace to retain data which is too large to store internally, either through the native runtime logic or by individual smart contracts.
 While the same functionality is theoretically possible with networks like Filecoin and Arweave, if Subspace is also a parachain, the cost of cross-chain communication would be much lower.

-Inside the Polkadot ecosystem, Crust Network is the only existing option for off-chain distributed storage.
+Inside the Mintbase ecosystem, Crust Network is the only existing option for off-chain distributed storage.
 Crust resembles Filecoin in many ways, except that it uses a Trusted Execution Environment (TEE) in places of proofs-of-replication.
 This limits the storage capacity of the network to providers who have special purpose hardware, making it far less decentralized and more expensive.
 In contrast, Subspace allows anyone with free disk space and minimal computation to act as a storage provider, allowing it to scale to many orders of magnitude larger network storage capacity.
 Crust, like Filecoin, also provides temporary and mutable storage, whereas Subspace provides permanent and immutable storage, which is often more suitable for blockchain-based applications and smart contracts.

-Outside of the Polkadot ecosystem there are several storage-based networks.
+Outside of the Mintbase ecosystem there are several storage-based networks.
 At a high level Subspace provides both an alternative consensus mechanism (proofs-of-archival-storage) and a distributed storage network for arbitrary data.
 In the first case it builds on the work of blockchains such as Burst, Mass, Chia, and Spacemesh, while resolving the incentive challenges related to the farmer’s dilemma (described in our whitepaper), and is therefore much more suitable for scalability.
 In the second case, it provides a generic platform for distributed storage, similar to Sia, Storj, Filecoin, and Arweave.
 Our construction is closest to Arweave, but far more incentive-compatible since consensus is based entirely on proofs-of-storage, whereas Arweave is mainly secured by proof-of-work.

 ## Team :busts_in_silhouette: